Bella Forsgrén

 Bella Asha Maria Belaynesh Forsgrén (born 10 February 1992 in Addis Ababa) is a Finnish politician of the Green League who has been serving as a member of the Parliament of Finland since 2019, representing the Central Finland constituency.
-She is the country's first Black woman member of parliament.
+She is the country's first Black female member of parliament.

 Early life

 Forsgrén was adopted from Ethiopia to Finland when she was three years old.